vinistock/correspondent/README.md

 # app/models/purchase.rb
 class Purchase < ApplicationRecord belongs_to :user
+  belongs_to :store

   # Notifies configuration
   # First argument is the subscriber (the one that receives a notification).
 Can be an NxN association as well (e.g.: users) which will create a notification for each associated record.
   # Second argument are the triggers (the method inside that model that triggers notifications).
 Can be an array of symbols for multiple triggers for the same entity.
   # Third argument are generic options as a hash
   notifies :user, :purchase, avoid_duplicates: true

+  # Many notifies definitions can be used for different subscribers
+  # In the following case, every time purchase is invoked the following will happen:
+  # 1. A notification will be created for `user`
+  # 2. A notification will be created for `store`
+  # 3. An email will be triggered using the `StoreMailer` (invoking a method called purchase_email)
+  notifies :store, :purchase, avoid_duplicates: true, mailer: StoreMailer

   # `notifies` will hook into the desired triggers.
   # Every time this method is invoked by an instance of Purchase